Bothwell Regional Health Center Notice of Privacy Practices

 1. Facility directory information on the individuals who are receiving health services from us.
 A facility directory may include your name, your location in the facility, your general condition and your religious affiliation, if provided by you.
 Unless you tell us that you do not want to be included in the facility directory, you will be included, and directory information may be disclosed to members of the clergy or to people who ask for you by name.

 2. The information, if any, given to your family or friends.
-Unless you tell us otherwise prior to a discussion, we may disclose to a family member or a close personal friend health information concerning your care, including information concerning the payment for your care.
+Subject to your right to object, we may disclose to a family member or a close personal friend involved in your care, health information related to their involvement, including information concerning the payment for your care.

 All Other Uses and Disclosures Require Your Prior Written Authorization